 Motor vehicle users have historically been the prime consideration for designers, which has created a motorized-vehicle-dependent society.
 The concept of "Complete Streets" planning was adopted by the Connecticut Department of Transportation (CTDOT) in 2014.
 Complete Streets involves designing and operating roads for all users: pedestrians, cyclists, disabled citizens, transit users and motorists.
 Examples of Complete Streets provisions include sidewalks, bike lanes, wider shoulders, pavement markings, and signs.
 Changes to the built environment will happen incrementally as the CTDOT shifts its planning and engineering practices.
-Communities can reinforce and accelerate this process by adopting a local Complete Streets policy, as New Haven, West Hartford, Fairfield, Madison, Portland, and Stamford have.
+Communities can reinforce and accelerate this process by adopting a local Complete Streets policy.
+Stonington adopted a complete streets policy in 2008.
+Other communities in Connecticut, New Haven, West Hartford, Fairfield, Madison, Portland, and Stamford have also adopted their own policies.